Deploy an Express.js App to Vercel — A Step By Step Guide

 app.listen(process.env.PORT || 3000);

-• Now, we will create a GET request handler and send the html file as a response.
+• Now, add a GET request handler and send a response.

 app.get('/', (req, res) => {